Proxies: Network Programming in Gerbil

 (try

-(debug "Accepted connection from ~a" (socket-address->string sa))
+(debugf "Accepted connection from ~a" (StreamSocket-peer-address cli))

 (catch (e)

-(def (proxy clisock)
+(def (proxy client raddr)

 (try